Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/manage-assets.md

 * **All Assets.** All assets, independent of their class.
 The available information in this view is generic to all asset classes.
 * **Computer Peripherals.** Keyboards, monitors, and other types of computer peripherals.
 * **Computer Systems.** Servers, desktop computers, and other types of computer systems.
-* **General.** Assets types that don't fall under the standard classes can be listed here.
+* **General.** Asset types that don't fall under the standard classes can be listed here.
 This can be things like desks and other office equipment.
 * **Mobile Devices.** Assets such as smartphones and tablets.
 * **Network Devices.** Routers, switches, physical firewalls, and other network devices.
 * **Printers.** Laser printers, inkjet printers, scanners, and fax machines.